-Represent the permission as an electronic "token".
+The permission is represented as an electronic "token".
 The availability of such a token to the party wishing to execute the action means that the party may go ahead and do so, whereas the lack thereof means that the party should not.